90-day review into origins of Covid ends, but public may have to wait on unclassified report - KTVZ

 It has now been 90 days since President Joe Biden ordered the intelligence community to investigate the origins of Covid-19, but the public may have to wait a few more days to view an unclassified version of that report.

+All the agencies in the intelligence community, though, had low confidence in either of the Covid-19 origin theories — a lab accident or natural emergence — and were switching sides as recently as Friday, a source familiar with the process told CNN.
+But the White House and Director of National Intelligence Avril Haines were very focused on making the deadline, the source added.

+The intelligence community is preparing an unclassified summary of the report that can be released to the public.
+Lawmakers are expected to be briefed on the findings in coming days, then the unclassified version will be made public, the administration officials said.

 The unclassified report could come this week, White House press secretary Jen Psaki said Monday.
-As CNN reported earlier this month, it is not expected to be groundbreaking.
-Biden has tasked the intelligence community with declassifying as much of the report as possible.
+CNN reported earlier this month that it is not expected to be groundbreaking.
+Biden tasked the intelligence community with declassifying as much of the report as possible.

 “I would say it typically takes a couple of days if not longer to put together an unclassified version to present publicly and obviously the President would be briefed first on any findings,” Psaki said at a White House press briefing on Monday.

-Note: This story has been updated with further developments Wednesday.